chenyangyc/RTED/README.md

 6. **Generate and validate tests**: Execute step 4 for test generation and evaluation

 Each step builds upon the previous step's output, so the order is critical for the complete workflow.

 ## Coming Soon

 We plan to release a Docker image for easy setup and reproducibility.

+Moreover, this project is part of an ongoing effort to integrate with advanced testing tools.
+In particular, RTED corresponds to the defect module of the WiseUT (https://github.com/chenyangyc/WiseUT) framework.